-1. All Other Breeds - Breeds not previously listed that are from recognized breed associations within the species.

-- 2. Breeder Owner of the dam at conception.
-Also owner of the egg donor for ovum/embryo transfer. - 3.
+- 1. All Other Breeds Breeds not previously listed that are from recognized breed associations within the specie. - 2.
+Breeder Owner of the dam at conception.
+Also, owner of the egg donor for ovum/embryo transfer. - 3.
 Drug a) any substance intended for use in the diagnosis, cure, mitigation, prevention, or treatment of disease; and b) any substance, except food and water, which is intended to affect the structure or function of the body of any exhibit animal. - 4.
-Exhibitor The owner of the exhibit. - a.
-In the senior department, members of a family are considered as one exhibitor and co-owners of exhibits.
+Exhibitor The owner of the exhibit.

+- a.
+In the senior department, members of a family are considered as one exhibitor and coowners of exhibits.
 This includes mother, father, unmarried minor children (under 18 years of age) and minor foster children. - b.
 In the junior department, brothers and/or sisters are considered to be separate exhibitors.
 See Section VII for definition of junior. - c.
 In college division market and showmanship classes the student designated on the entry form is to be considered the exhibitor. - 5.
 Grade-Crossbred Animals which do not meet registration requirements. - 6.
 Nurse Cow Cow that is not the natural nursing mother. - 7.
 Pony For non-breed horse shows, ponies are those horses standing less than 14.2 hands (56.8 inches) high.
 For breed horse shows and registered classes within non-breed shows, refer to the breed association rules which apply. - 8.
 Purebred Animal An animal the breeding of whose sire and dam traces directly to registered animals of the same breed. - 9.
 Purebred Registered Animal An animal that is registered with a recognized breed association and that meets the breed association's requirements of purebred. - 10.
 Range Registered Animal Animals that have been issued range certificates in lieu of full registration certificates. - 11.
 Recognized Breed Associations Organizations which maintain pedigrees, issue certificates of registration, and maintain a permanent office. - 12.
 Recorded Grade An animal that is registered or recorded with a recognized breed association and does not meet that association's purebred registration requirements. - 13.
+Replacement Female A heifer, ewe, gilt, or doe raised for the purpose of replacing another female within a reproductive herd, or flock.
+Replacement females may be exhibited and considered as non-terminal auction animals. - 14.
 Veal Bovine primarily fed with milk or milk replacer.
 Local fair will establish guidelines for weights according to local industry standards of market animals.